Jontzii/simple-ts3-api/README.md

 Run with `docker run -d --name simple-ts3-api -p 80:80 --env-file .env --restart unless-stopped jontzii/simple-ts3-api:latest`.

+## Consuming

+Currently the API has 2 endpoints implemented: /api/channels and /api/channels/:id.

+The previously used endpoints /api and /api/all now redirect to /api/channels with status 301.

 ## Data model

 The API returns an object containing list of channels.
 Each channel contains an array of clients connected to that channel.